-- 5) Each child will need a back pack large enough to hold a 1⁄2" binder (please do not purchase a rolling backpack as they do not fit in our cubbies). - 6) Students should bring their snacks in the backpack daily.
+5) Each child will need a back pack large enough to hold a $\frac{1}{2}$ " binder (please do not purchase a rolling backpack as they do not fit in our cubbies).

+6) Students should bring their snacks in the backpack daily.

-- 1) A large Ziploc bag should be sent to school containing an extra set of clothing (e.g., shirt, shorts, socks, underwear) to be used in case of need.
+1) A large Ziploc bag should be sent to school containing an extra set of clothing (e.g., shirt, shorts, socks, underwear) to be used in case of need.
 Summer clothes should be sent now and winter clothes later as the weather changes.
-Please label each piece of clothing. - 2) Six large containers of wipes and one box of disinfecting wipes. - 3) Two boxes of tissue (Kleenex). - 4) Children who nap would enjoy a mat cover.
-We provide the mat, but it would be more comfortable for your child if you would provide a nap blanket with attached pillow or a small blanket and travel size pillow.
+Please label each piece of clothing.

+2) Six large containers of wipes and one box of disinfecting wipes.

+3) Three boxes of tissue (Kleenex).